zhimoud/rock-paper-scisor/README.md

 ## Github rest api, total number of commits
 ### ./github-rest-api/githut.py (0.5 day)
+## Docker file
+You are required to Create a Dockerfile that allows us to build a docker container and execute the tool with docker run without having any dependencies other than docker installed, the following is what a user should do to run the application or tests: docker run -it pytest -v should execute the unit tests docker run -it should execute the app
 ## Steps to work on the the project
 * Register your account on github.com if you don't have one
 * Sign in your account on github.com